rcarrata/rcarrata.github.io/_posts/2020-08-22-service-serving-certificates.md

 comments: true
 ---

-How I can secure the inter-cluster communication within two pods running into OpenShift?
-How can I secure one service calling another service using SSL both running OpenShift in a easy way?
+How can I secure the inter-cluster communication between two pods running in OpenShift?
+How can I secure one service calling another service using SSL, both running in OpenShift, in an easy way?

 Let's dig in!